The Holocaust in Lithuania: Comprehension and remembrance

+Government Action Plan to Combat Antisemitism (2026)

+In January 2026, the Government of Lithuania approved a comprehensive Action Plan to Combat Antisemitism, Xenophobia and Hate, a policy document containing 157 measures aimed at strengthening the prevention of and response to antisemitic and xenophobic incidents, hate speech and hate crimes, promoting equality and supporting minority communities.
+The plan was adopted following consultation with national ministries, municipalities, educational institutions and non-governmental organisations, and includes initiatives to expand public awareness, provide training for public officials and educators, and enhance education on Jewish history and Holocaust remembrance.
+Key objectives also encompass combating historical distortions and harmful stereotypes, improving institutional coordination against hate crime and supporting civic engagement in respect for human rights.

 Controversy and criticism

 Historically Lithuanians have denied national participation in the Holocaust or said that Lithuanian participants in the genocide were fringe or extreme elements.
 The memories and the discussion of those events in Jewish and Lithuanian historiographies differ considerably.
 Lithuanian historiography in the past two decades has improved, compared to Soviet historiography, and the work of scholars such as Alfonsas Eidintas, Valentinas Brandišauskas and Arūnas Bubnys, among others, have been positively reviewed by Western and Jewish historians.
 The issue remains controversial.
 Contentious issues include the role of the Lithuanian Activist Front, the Lithuanian Provisional Government and the participation of Lithuanian civilians and volunteers in the Holocaust.

 Since the 1990s there has been criticism of the Lithuanian government's efforts to accurately depict the history of the Holocaust, the continued praise for Lithuanian nationalists who allegedly collaborated with the Nazis in murdering hundreds of thousands of Lithuanian Jews and the government's aversion to accepting culpability for the Holocaust in Lithuania.
-In the 2010s Lithuanian society was characterized by Holocaust dismissal and a surge in anti-Semitic sentiment.
+In the 2010s Lithuanian society was characterized by Holocaust dismissal and a surge in antisemitic sentiment.

 In 2001 the Simon Wiesenthal Center criticized the Lithuanian government for its unwillingness to prosecute Lithuanians involved in the Holocaust.
 In 2002 the Center declared its dissatisfaction with the Lithuanian government's efforts and launched Operation Last Chance, offering monetary rewards for evidence leading to the prosecution of war criminals.
 This campaign has encountered much resistance in Lithuania and other former Soviet bloc countries.
 In 2008, the Center which had initially ranked Lithuania high during ongoing trials to bring Lithuanian war criminals to justice, noted in its annual report no progress and the lack of any real punishment from Lithuanian justice agencies for Holocaust perpetrators.